douglaslloyd/integration-platform-docs/docs/integration-agent/quickstart-install.md

    * Agents Console [https://console.im.actiandatacloud.com/ui/agents](https://console.im.actiandatacloud.com/ui/agents), or
    * Actian ESD: [https://esd.actian.com/](https://esd.actian.com/).
 2. Right-click the downloaded installer file (integration-agent-xxx-win.exe) and select "Run as administrator".
-3. If you have a previous 3.x.x version installed, you will be coerced to uninstall first.
-Uninstall will shutdown running services and prepare for library updates, it will NOT remove or alter ProgramData (conf files, logs, etc...).
+3. If you have a previous 3.x.x version installed, you will be prompted to uninstall first.
+Uninstall will shutdown running services and prepare for library updates, it will NOT remove or alter ProgramData (conf files, logs, etc.).
 4. Accept the License Agreement.
-5. Select the installation path (default: C:/Program Files/Actian/IntegrationAgent).
+5. Select the installation path (default: `C:/Program Files/Actian/IntegrationAgent`).
-6. Select the shared data path (default: C:/ProgramData/Actian/IntegrationAgent).
+6. Select the shared data path (default: `C:/ProgramData/Actian/IntegrationAgent`).
 7. Installation should take less than a minute.
 8. If installed locally, open [http://localhost:6001/home](http://localhost:6001/home).
 If installed on a network server, open http://\[agent hostname]:6001/home.
 9. Register the Agent using your DataConnect Cloud or Avalanche credentials.
 Registration progress will be shown to confirm that your Agent is operational.